ushmz/bhaga/README.md

 # Bhaga

-This is slackbot for my laboratry.
+This is slackbot which had been used in my laboratory(needs python `3.6.7` or higher).

 ## How to use